Mughal garden: History

 Jahangir's son, Shah Jahan, marks the apex of Mughal garden architecture and floral design.
 He is famous for the construction of the Taj Mahal, a sprawling funereal paradise in memory of his favorite wife, Mumtaz Mahal.
-He is also responsible for the Red Fort at Delhi and the Mahtab Bagh, a night garden that was filled with night-blooming jasmine and other pale flowers, located opposite the Taj across the Yamuna river at Agra.
+He is also responsible for the Red Fort at Delhi and the Mehtab Bagh, a moon garden that was filled with night-blooming jasmine and other pale flowers, located opposite the Taj across the river Yamuna at Agra.
 The pavilions within are faced with white marble to glow in the moonlight.
 This and the marble of the Taj Mahal are inlaid with semiprecious stone depicting scrolling naturalistic floral motifs, the most important being the tulip, which Shah Jahan adopted as a personal symbol.

 Gol Bagh was the largest recorded garden of the Indian subcontinent, encompassing the town of Lahore with a five-mile belt of greenery; it existed until as late as 1947.

-The initiator of the Mughal gardens in India was Zaheeruddin Babur who had witnessed the beauty of Timurid gardens in Central Asia during his early days.
+The initiator of the Mughal gardens in India was Zahiruddin Babur who had witnessed the beauty of Timurid gardens in Central Asia during his early days.
 In India, Babur laid out the gardens more systematically.
 Fundamentally, the Mughal gardens have had edifices in a symmetrical arrangement within enclosed towns with provisions for water channels, cascades, water tanks and fountains etc. Thus, the Mughals maintained the tradition of building fourfold (chaharbagh)-symmetrical garden.
 Babur, however, applied the term chaharbagh in its widest sense which includes terraced gardens on mountain slopes and his extravagant rock cut garden, the Bagh-i Nilufar at Dholpur.

 After Babur, the tradition of building chaharbagh touched its zenith during the time of Shah Jahan.
 However, modern scholars are now increasingly questioning the excessive use of the term chaharbagh in the interpretation of Mughal gardens, since it was not always symmetrical.
 This view finds archaeological support also.
 The excavated Mughal garden at Wah (12 km west of Taxila), near Hasan Abdal, associated with Mughal emperors Akbar, Jahangir and Shah Jahan reveals that the pattern and overall design has not been symmetrical on the first and second terraces.

 As for location, the Mughal emperors were much particular in selecting places of great natural beauty.
 Often they selected mountain slopes with gushing water to layout gardens, the finest example being Bagh-i Shalimar and Bagh-i Nishat in Kashmir.